voloko/uki/docs/core/function.markdown

 ### fun.newDelegateProp(target, targetName)

 Creates a function that delegates the property accessor to the `target`.
-If target has an accessor function for `targetName` this function will be called.
+If target has an accessor function for `targetName`, this function will be called.
 Otherwise delegate function will just write, read the hash key.

     var Wrapper = fun.newClass({